-Elements of the SDI status display.
+Elements of the SDI Status display.
 Some elements are option dependent.

-- Jitter and Cable Loss Thermometers: The horizontal bar graphs show your measured values.
+- Signal: Shows whether the signal is locked or not and shows the format of the signal being monitored. - Jitter and Cable Loss Thermometers: The horizontal bar graphs show your measured values.
 0-70% of the of the threshold value is represented by a green area; 70-100% by a yellow area; 100-170% by a red area.
 The measured value is shown as a black diamond. - Jitter1 HP Filter: Sets the jitter high pass filter for one of the two jitter engines that drive the EYE display.
 Selectable as: Timing (set to 10Hz); Align (auto set to default filter settings); 10Hz; 1kHz; 10kHz; 100kHz.
-Jitter1 settings appear in tile 1 and 2. - P-P: Shows the peak-to-peak jitter measurement, in time units and UIs (unit intervals). - Cable Loss: Shows the signal loss in dB, at the frequency specified in the Cable Loss field of the Physical Layer Settings selection available from the CONFIG button. - Approx Cable: Shows the approximate length of cable, assuming a continuous run of cable of the specified type, as specified in the Cable Type field of the Physical Layer Settings selection available from the CONFIG button. - Source Level: Shows the calculated launch amplitude of the signal source, assuming a continuous run of cable of the specified type, as specified in the Launch Amplitude fields of the Physical Layer Settings selection available from the CONFIG button. - Cable Type: Shows the cable type used to connect the signal source to the instrument, as specified in the Cable Type field of the Physical Layer Settings selection available from the CONFIG button. - Eye Amplitude: Shows the amplitude of the eye waveform. - Eye Risetime: Shows the rise time of the eye waveform. - Eye Falltime: Shows the fall time of the eye waveform.

-- Eye Rise-Fall: Shows the delta between rise time and fall time of the eye waveform - Eye Rise Overshoot: Shows the percentage of rise time overshoot of the eye waveform. - Eye Fall Overshoot: Shows the percentage of fall time overshoot of the eye waveform.
+Jitter1 settings appear in tile 1 and 2. - P-P: Shows the peak-to-peak jitter measurement, in time units and UIs (unit intervals). - Cable Loss: Shows the signal loss in dB, at the frequency specified in the Cable Loss field of the Physical Layer Settings selection available from the CONFIG button.
+This readout is blank when an ASI transport stream is being monitored (Option ASI only). - Approx Cable: Shows the approximate length of cable, assuming a continuous run of cable of the specified type, as specified in the Cable Type field of the Physical Layer Settings selection available from the CONFIG button.
+This readout is blank when an ASI transport stream is being monitored (Option ASI only). - Source Level: Shows the calculated launch amplitude of the signal source, assuming a continuous run of cable of the specified type, as specified in the Launch Amplitude fields of the Physical Layer Settings selection available from the CONFIG button.
+This readout is blank when an ASI transport stream is being monitored (Option ASI only). - Cable Type: Shows the cable type used to connect the signal source to the instrument, as specified in the Cable Type field of the Physical Layer Settings selection available from the CONFIG button. - Eye Amplitude: Shows the amplitude of the eye waveform. - Eye Risetime: Shows the rise time of the eye waveform. - Eye Falltime: Shows the fall time of the eye waveform. - Eye Rise-Fall: Shows the delta between rise time and fall time of the eye waveform. - Eye Rise Overshoot: Shows the percentage of rise time overshoot of the eye waveform. - Eye Fall Overshoot: Shows the percentage of fall time overshoot of the eye waveform. - ASI Packet Size: (Option ASI only) Shows the packet size in the transport stream (188 or 204 bytes).
+The readout shows "Unlocked" when the signal input is not ASI.